nmccrory/ops-docs/launch_a_site.md

 - Point the DNS records at our server
 - Repoint from the old site to the new one on our infrastructure

 **DNS repointing should be done as soon as possible.
 If you wait until the end of the project, the launch process is much less reliable/predictable.
-Complete all the steps through to #Point-the-DNS-at-DRUD the second the client has paid at the beginning of the project.**
+Complete all the steps through to [point the DNS at DRUD](launch_a_site.md#point-the-dns-at-drud) the second the client has paid at the beginning of the project.**

 ## Launching a Pre-Existing Site / Creating an Upstream
 Think about creating an upstream proxy entry like setting up a catcher's mitt.
 We catch/receive inbound traffic and then toss/forward that traffic to the pre-existing site's old server.
 The site should look the same before starting this and after completing it.